Jeff Driskel

-Jeffrey Adam Driskel (born April 23, 1993) is an American football quarterback for the Houston Texans of the National Football League (NFL).
-He played college football at Florida, before transferring to Louisiana Tech, and was drafted by the San Francisco 49ers in the sixth round of the 2016 NFL Draft.
+Jeffrey Matthew Driskel (born April 23, 1993) is an American professional football quarterback for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Florida Gators and Louisiana Tech Bulldogs and was selected by the San Francisco 49ers in the sixth round of the 2016 NFL draft.
+Driskel has been a member of several other NFL teams, starting for the Cincinnati Bengals, Detroit Lions, Denver Broncos, and Cleveland Browns.

-Waived by the 49ers, he joined the Cincinnati Bengals, where he was the third string quarterback.
-He began the 2018 season as backup to Andy Dalton, and following an injury to Dalton, he started the last five games of the season.
-He then went on to be the backup for the Detroit Lions and Denver Broncos, in which he started three games with the Lions and one for the Broncos.
-In 2021, Driskel signed for the Texans, and he converted from quarterback to tight end, but ultimately went back to quarterback for the 2022 season.

-Early years
+Early life

-Driskel attended Paul J. Hagerty High School in Oviedo, Florida, where he played high school football and basketball.
+Driskel attended Paul J. Hagerty High School in Oviedo, Florida, where he played high school football and baseball.
 During his high school career, he threw for 4,844 yards and 36 touchdowns.
 In 2010, Driskel was selected as a member of the Elite 11 quarterback competition, finishing first among quarterbacks and awarded MVP.
 As a senior in 2010, he was the Maxwell Football Club National High School Player of the Year and the Gatorade Florida Player of the Year.
 He was ranked as the best pro-style quarterback recruit in his class by Rivals.com and Scout.com.